-If your camper forgot something he or she needs, please reach out to the camp directors and we will make arrangements to help you get things to your camper.
+If your camper forgot something they need, please reach out to the camp directors and we will make arrangements to help you get things to your camper.

-- Can my child bring his or her own food?
+- Can my child bring their own food?

 - The kitchen staff on camp is very accommodating, always providing vegetarian and gluten free options.
-If your child needs (because of allergies or dietary restrictions) to bring her or his own meals or snacks, please let us know ahead of time.
+If your child needs (because of allergies or dietary restrictions) to bring their own meals or snacks, please let us know ahead of time.
 All food must be stored in the kitchen.
 No food may be kept in the bunks.